gsass/gsass.site/content/resume.md

       2020-2021
   </td>
   <td>
-    <p>Added tooling to create and manage cloud resources, increasing async data intake API throughput and improving system observability for on-call engineers.
-Wrote a feature plan to implement, test, and roll out user-defined themes for intake forms.</p>
+  <p>Led a team which planned implementation, testing, and roll out of user-defined themes for intake forms.
+Added tooling to create and manage cloud resources, increasing async data intake API throughput and improving system observability for on-call engineers.</p>
   </td></tr>

   <tr><td>